Table of Contents

 The solution is instant and interactive co-browsing, meaning you can see the user’s screen in one click AND use your mouse on the user’s screen to click for them.

-What personas are involved in the buying process?
+What personas are involved in the buying process for Upscope’s products?

-The first sign up is often the CS, sales or support manager in larger companies.
+The first sign-up for larger companies is often the CS, sales or support manager.

-The first sign up in startups is often the founder or director.
+The first sign-up for startups is often the founder or director.

 The IT department will be the gateway for clearing it for security.

-A developer will customise it, test it locally and then push to production.
+A developer will customise it, test it locally and then push it to production.

 The CS, account management and support team will trial the software.

-If it's finance or health they will have a security department clear our product.
+Then if it’s a finance or health company they will have a security department clear the product.

 What was our marketing plan?

-We created integrations with these tools, got listed on their app stores and created content so that if a user searches for e.g. Intercom pricing we're there on page 1 of google.
+We created integrations with these tools, got listed on their app stores and created content so that if a user searches for ‘intercom pricing’ we’re there on the first page of Google.
 As those companies grow, the traffic to our content grows with them.

-We're now developing further marketing channels for CS, account management and enterprise support.
-This will include further integrations, ads, emails and content.
+We also attracted SaaS founders by writing about our SaaS journey including onboarding emails, SaaS pricing, and other posts like the one you’re reading now.
+We’re now developing further marketing channels for CS, account management and enterprise support.
+This will include further integrations, ads, emails, and content.

 What's the sales model and the buyer personas journey